Democrat Stacey Abrams Ends Bid For Georgia Governor, Decrying 'Suppression'

 The Associated Press reported that the Abrams campaign had been considering additional legal challenges, including one before the state Supreme Court that was precipitated on a provision allowing losing candidate to challenge results based on "misconduct, fraud or irregularities ... sufficient to change or place in doubt the results."

+In a statement following Abrams' remarks, Kemp said that he was looking forward to moving beyond the campaign and protracted ballot disputes.

+"I appreciate her passion, hard work, and commitment to public service," Kemp said of Abrams.
+"The election is over and hardworking Georgians are ready to move forward.
+We can no longer dwell on the divisive politics of the past but must focus on Georgia's bright and promising future."

 Kemp's campaign had long maintained they would be victorious and were preparing for a transition.
-They ripped Abrams for her refusal to concede, calling it a "publicity stunt" and "temper tantrum."
+They had previously ripped Abrams for her refusal to concede, calling it a "publicity stunt" and "temper tantrum."

 But Abrams had vowed to press on for nearly two weeks, with her campaign framing it as a much bigger fight for voting rights, especially among minority voters.